hawkinsw/DailyPL/formal-semantics-intro.md

 \sigma'(x) \longrightarrow (*, \tau)
 $$

-tells us that the type of the expression's value and the type of variable _i_ match -- see how the $\tau$s are the same in the two premises?
-(We use the $*$ to indicate that the applicability of this rule is not predicated on the variable's value, just its type!).
+tells us that the type of the expression's value and the type of variable _i_ match -- see how the $\tau$ s are the same in the two premises?
+(We use the $*$ to indicate that the applicability of this rule is not predicated on the variable's value, just its type!
+The $*$ means, "I don't care!").

 Now we can just put together everything we have and say that the expression assigning the value of expression _e_ to variable _x_ evaluates to